Q: What is Kids2Parks?

 Q: When can teachers submit a request to participate in Kids2Parks?

-Q: How can community members donate to Kids2Parks?
+Q: How can community members or businesses support to Kids2Parks?